 Trap-jaw ants on Florida's sand ridges

 Florida’s inland ridges are a series of sand ridges and bars located throughout Central Florida.
 Some of these ridges formed over 1 million years ago.
 The ridges resemble sand islands featuring a unique flora and fauna.
-Among their inhabitants are also trap-jaw ants and one species has a particularly interesting story: Odontomachus relictus was only recently described as a species (Deyrup & Cover 2004) and occurs only on two of these sand ridges (Lake Wales Ridge and Brooksville Ridge).
-The species might be a relict species that has been isolated for about 1 million years or longer.
-So far little is known about the life history of O. relictus which triggered my curiosity.
+Among their endemic inhabitants is the trap-jaw ant Odontomachus relictus It occurs on only two of these sand ridges (Lake Wales Ridge and Brooksville Ridge) and might be a relict species that has been isolated for about 1 million years or longer.